 This is not to say they'll storm your hotel and beat you up for being a tourist, but watch out, it's getting more likely you'll be in the wrong place at the wrong time (especially if you're dark-skinned/Muslim/'foreign').

 Find a report about the cycle of violence here: http://ipsnews.net/news.asp?idnews=55643

 There's a great website which has daily updates about who's on strike/planned disruptions in the coming days: http://livingingreece.gr/strikes/

 check it out... latest info is for a rally of public sector workers in downtown Athens on May 18th.

 I read and hear lots of exaggerations these days about the safety of Athens - there's not a war going on here, you know (at least not yet).
 Incidents like those mentioned happen in every major European city but somehow the Athens facts are "ballooned" in a ridiculous way!
 Aren't there protests and problems in Istanbul, where a few days ago, there were "riots" in Taksim square ???

-If you take reasonable precautions (avoid the Omonia square and surrounding areas, wher problems usually occur), you will walk just like in any other European city! almost 7 years ago
+If you take reasonable precautions (avoid the Omonia square and surrounding areas, wher problems usually occur), you will walk just like in any other European city! over 9 years ago